Skip to main content

 batch-sub-start

-For Database 4.8 and later, the time taken from a batch sub-transaction being queued until a node partition is reserved.
-Prior to 4.8, the time taken from the beginning of a transaction to when a node partition is reserved.
+• Prior to Database 4.8, the time taken from the beginning of a transaction to when a node partition is reserved.
 This includes the demarshal part (tracked for all transactions under svc-demarshal) as well as the time spent in the transaction queue (tracked for all transactions under svc-queue).
-Prior to 4.4, this histogram only included the final "chunk" when reading a large request out of the socket, and therefore could under-report the latency.
-As of Database 4.7, there are no transaction queues and thus only the demarshal time slice is relevant.
+There are no transaction queues and only the demarshal time slice is relevant.

-Database 4.8.0.1 introduced a problem where this histogram also contains data points that should instead be in thebatch-sub-restart histogram.
-This is fixed as of version 4.8.0.27, and also fixed for other server lineages in versions 4.9.0.25,5.0.0.28, 5.1.0.26, 5.2.0.18, 5.3.0.9, and 5.4.0.4.
+• Database 4.8.0.1 introduced a problem where this histogram also contains data points that should instead be in thebatch-sub-restart histogram.
+This is fixed as of Database 4.8.0.27, and also fixed for other server lineages in versions 4.9.0.25,5.0.0.28, 5.1.0.26, 5.2.0.18, 5.3.0.9, and 5.4.0.4.

 batch-sub-restart